basedavishkar/fantasy-infra-sim/README.md

 I worked as an infra/backend consultant on a real-money fantasy sports product between Jan 2024 and Jun 2025.
 The actual code is proprietary, but this repo simulates the infra, notes, and service thinking behind that work — cleaned up just enough for open-source.

+---

+📝 Disclaimer: This repository is a self-authored simulation for demonstration purposes only.
+It does not contain proprietary client code or data.